 The UK went into a National lockdown for COVID-19 on 23 March 2020, this saw the closure of the College Campuses apart from to learners of who were vulnerable or children key workers.
 This was only required for a few weeks and then sites were fully closed.
 Learning moved on-line learning through a Google platform and this allowed learner to remain engaged and continue with their studies.
-The commercial entities of the Group ceased trading and this caused a net negative effect of \pounds 321,000 on the financial position of the group, with earnings lost mitigated through the use of the Governments Job Retention Scheme.
+The commercial entities of the Group had interrupted trading and this caused a loss of £150,000 for the year to 31 July 2021 in NFPC, with earnings lost mitigated through the use of the Governments Job Retention Scheme.